xp44mm/Notebook/RxInAction/01 Reactive programming.md

 The total completion time is the sum of the completion time of its components.
 If you could start an operation without waiting for a previous operation to complete, you could use your resources much better.
 This is what asynchronous execution is for.

-Asynchronous execution means that an operation is started, but its execution is happening in the background and the caller isn’t blocked.
+Asynchronous execution means that an operation is started, but its execution is happening in the background and the caller isn't blocked.
 Instead, the caller is notified when the operation is completed.
 In that time, the caller can continue to do useful work.

 In the food-ordering example, an asynchronous approach would be similar to sitting at the table and being served by a waiter.
 First, you sit at the table, and the waiter comes to hand you the menu and leaves.
-While you’re deciding what to order, the waiter is still available to other customers.
-When you’ve decided what meal you want, the waiter comes back and takes your order.
-While the food is being prepared, you’re free to chat, use your phone, or enjoy the view.
-You’re not blocked (and neither is the waiter).
+While you're deciding what to order, the waiter is still available to other customers.
+When you've decided what meal you want, the waiter comes back and takes your order.
+While the food is being prepared, you're free to chat, use your phone, or enjoy the view.
+You're not blocked (and neither is the waiter).
 When the food is ready, the waiter brings it to your table and goes back to serve other customers until you request the bill and pay.

 This model is asynchronous: tasks are executed concurrently, and the time of execution is different from the time of the request.
 This way, the resources (such as the waiter) are free to handle more requests.